 Jasmine, like other aromatic grains – such as Basmati – for example, all have similar characteristics and are distinct because of their fragrance and flavor.

-But, don’t be worried by any of this because, once you know what to do, cooking the prefect Jasmine rice is actually pretty easy.
+But, don’t be worried by any of this because, once you know what to do, cooking the perfect Jasmine rice is actually pretty easy.
 Luckily for you, I’ve taken a lot of the pain away by perfecting what is, I think, the right way to cook Jasmine rice to keep it soft, flavorful, and fragrant.